ivan-kleshnin/unredux/README.md

 ### Why not CycleJS?

-To prove the point.
-CycleJS is great but I have a goal to avoid frameworks in this project.
+CycleJS is great.
+It's probably the best frontend framework at the moment, and many my solutions are both inspired by and compatible with CycleJS.

-FYI CycleJS has it's own problems.
-At first, the framework is idealistic which is good and bad at the same time.
+Saying that, CycleJS definitely has it's own problems.
+At first, the framework is idealistic which is both good and bad.
 The most prominent example of that is side-effect handling.
 To keep the architectural benefits, you need to wrap every library with side-effects exclusively for CycleJS.
 And sometimes it's basically impossible without a full rewrite.
-So CycleJS ecosystem is isolated from others by some kind of transparent yet tangible barrier.
+So CycleJS ecosystem is probably the most isolated JS ecosystem our there.

 The go-to JS approach to side-effect testing is mocking.
 Fortunately there aren't so many types of side effects...
-CycleJS approach is entirely different and there are inevitable consequences of that.
-The balance of pros and cons will be determined by the type of app you develop (as always).
-Just don't think there won't be cons.
+CycleJS approach is entirely different and it doesn't come for free.

 The second problem with CycleJS approach is a cohesion gap between an effect initiator and an effect consumer.
 Which is explained in details [here](http://www.christianalfoni.com/articles/2016_09_11_The-case-for-function-tree).
 Basically, to track the linear data flow, you need to switch between reading sinks and sources constantly.
-To achieve 100% reactivity, most complex CycleJS apps will end with multiple cycles (either in app or library code), and if you think that's easy to read or debug... – man, you're wrong.
+To achieve 100% reactivity, most complex CycleJS apps will end with multiple cycles (either in app or library code), and sometimes the debug process is a real PITA.

 It's also about the ecosystem.
-I believe that XStream creation was a mistake.
+I'm afraid the creation of XStream was a mistake afterall.
 Now they propose to use RxJS for the cases XStream can't manage – like bundle size is not an issue anymore @_@.
-React 16 is way more performant and convenient than the alternatives, including their default Snabbdom.
+React 16 is way more performant and convenient (because of `return [<Component/>...]` option) than the alternatives, including their default Snabbdom.
 The latter, for example, still doesn't have a Component abstraction which means the whole VDOM tree reconcilation is the only option available...

 Finally, I'd like to avoid TypeScript as long as possible (hint: it's a mess).
 The bottom line is that CycleJS community is very fragmented because of all their "diverse" decisions and it feels so.
 From their